GCuser99/tbProjPacker/README.md

 # tbProjPacker — twinBASIC package

 A twinBASIC package for packing and unpacking twinproj/twinpack files, with no command-line dependency.
-Reference the package and call `ImpExp.Pack`, `ImpExp.Unpack`, and `ImpExp.Test` directly from twinBASIC code.
+Reference the package and call `ProjPacker.Pack`, `ProjPacker.Unpack`, and `ProjPacker.Test` directly from twinBASIC code.

 This is the package counterpart to the [ImpExp console app](https://github.com/GCuser99/tbImportExport).
 Same core logic; a